steveklabnik/jujutsu-tutorial/src/fixing-problems/the-operation-log.md

 There's also `jj op diff`, which compares two operations rather than showing one, when you want to know what changed between two points in the afternoon.

+## Does this grow forever?

+You may be wondering: if every command is recorded, and hidden commits are kept around, doesn't the repository just grow without bound?
+Yes, it does — nothing prunes any of this automatically.
+In practice it takes a long time to matter, since operations and hidden commits are small.
+If a busy repository does get bulky, `jj op abandon ..<old-op-id>` marks old operations as disposable, and `jj util gc` then reclaims whatever nothing refers to any more.
+The price is exactly what you'd expect: you can no longer undo your way back past the operations you abandoned.
+I've never needed to do this, but it's good to know the ratchet has a release.

 Operations cover the repository.
 Sometimes the question is narrower than that: not "what did I do to this repo?" but "what happened to *this one change*?"
 That's the next chapter.